Matter Silicon Labs Lighting Example (Zephyr)#

 This procedure uses the chip-tool installed on the Matter Hub.
 The commissioning procedure does the following:

-• Chip-tool scans BLE and locates the Silicon Labs device that uses the specified discriminator
+• chip-tool scans BLE and locates the Silicon Labs device that uses the specified discriminator

 • Establishes operational certificates